vsakash5/Databricks/README1.md

-# Databricks Terraform Deployment on Azure
+# Deploy Azure Databricks using Terraform and Azure Devops pipeline

 This repository demonstrates a modular approach to deploying Databricks infrastructure, Unity Catalog data assets, and external locations using **Terraform**, orchestrated via **Azure DevOps Pipelines** on **Azure**.